poetaster/arduinoMI/README.md

 # arduinoMI
 Ports of mutable intstruments eurorack code to arduino.

 This port was possible because of the work of Volker Boehm to bring MI modules to supercollider: https://github.com/v7b1/mi-UGens Very cool.

-Still need to implement proper audio rendering, but the engines from plaits all make sound :)
+Still need to implement proper audio rendering in plaits, but the engines from plaits all make sound :) And braids is already very clean!

+I'll release basic sketches without all the scarp hardware when I have a bit of time.
+I pushed to scarp since it makes it easy to test with inputs.
+Which is why I built scarp after all :)

-The STMLIB and PLAITS directories can be placed in your Arduino/libraries/ folder and used as follows:
+The STMLIB, BRAIDS and PLAITS directories can be placed in your Arduino/libraries/ folder and used as follows, for plaits:
 ```
 // plaits dsp
 #include <STMLIB.h>